libbyschuknight/tid_til/mistakes_improvements_learnings/2019_07_mistakes_improvements_learning.md

 >`<input type="button" />` buttons will not submit a form - they don't do anything by default.
 They're generally used in conjunction with >JavaScript as part of an AJAX application.
 >
 >`<input type="submit">` buttons will submit the form they are in when the user clicks on them, unless you specify otherwise with >JavaScript.

+## Top tip from colleague

+If using `PropTypes`, ALWAYS define them straight away!
+Otherwise you get errors and I did not understand them!